 HERITAGE HIGHLIGHTS: Stunning clifftop location

-To the best of my knowledge there are three Newark Castles in Britain.
+To the best of my knowledge, there are three Newark Castles in Britain.
 One, not surprisingly, is in Newark on Trent, Nottinghamshire.
-Another, quite well-known also, is just outside Glasgow.
+Another, also quite well-known, is just outside Glasgow.
 The third, almost forgotten, stands on a lonely clifftop about a mile from the village of St Monans, on the south coast of Fife, looking out over the Firth of Forth.

 We actually know a fair bit about the castle construction, thanks to an archaeological survey undertaken to see if it was possible to restore the structure.
 The tower stood five storeys high, with a basement level below ground.
 It was 7.5 metres diameter with walls over 2.2 metres thick at ground level, tapering in thickness towards the top.
 There were gun loops on the east and west walls.